Plastics in EECCA

 Challenges and Focus Areas

-The EECCA countries face challenges in managing plastic waste, including:
+The EECCA countries face challenges in managing plastic and plastic waste, including:

-- Lack of awareness about the dangers of plastic waste and toxic additives.
+• Lack of awareness about the dangers of plastic, plastic waste and toxic chemicals in plastics.

-- Insufficient recycling facilities to distinguish between non-toxic and contaminated plastic.
+• Insufficient recycling facilities to distinguish between non-toxic recyclable and contaminated non-recyclable plastic.

-Our project addresses these issues by enhancing awareness, improving waste management, and supporting regulations on single-use plastics, paving the way for sustainable plastic management in the region.
+Our project helps to tackle these issues by raising awareness and promoting regulations on plastics, including single-use plastics, thereby paving the way for sustainable plastic management in the region.